SamuelClucas/KDTree_TrichomeSim/README.md

 # kDTree Legacy Project
-This tiny repo is my first ever project written in C++ during my month-long internship in the Nédélec group at the [Sainsbury Laboratory in Cambridge](https://www.slcu.cam.ac.uk/) (2023).
+This repository contains my first ever project written in C++, developed during a month-long internship in the Nédélec group at the [Sainsbury Laboratory, University of Cambridge](https://www.slcu.cam.ac.uk/) (2023).

-## Overview:
+## Overview
-This took place in the summer interim between my 2nd and 3rd year of my undergrad.
-I began to develop a curiosity for computational thinking and was looking for ways it could be used in biological disciplines.
+The work took place during the summer between my 2nd and 3rd year of undergraduate study.
+I was beginning to develop a curiosity for computational thinking and how it might support biological research.
+This project was my first experience with systems-level coding, and I was particularly interested in pointer manipulation and memory layout.

-### Goal:
-- Write my own KD-tree implementation (datastructure and NNS) I had a particular interest in pointers.
-This code is not necessarily computationally-oriented or wisely designed.

-### Rationale:
-My post-doc supervisor was developing 'Trichomsim', a computational model of a plant trichome cell

-The simulation featured a 3D mesh point cloud with thousands of points, making for an inefficient brute-force NNS.

-This was an avenue explored for the sake of its optimisation.
+## Project Goal
+Implement a custom k-d tree data structure with nearest neighbour search (NNS)

+Apply it to spatial mesh point data generated from TrichomeSim, a cell geometry simulator for plant trichomes

+The simulation used a dense 3D point cloud to represent cortical microtubule arrays.
+Brute-force search methods proved computationally expensive, prompting me to explore spatial partitioning techniques as a way of reducing complexity.

+## Rationale
+My postdoc supervisor was developing TrichomeSim, a simulator for microtubule behavior on realistic plant cell surfaces.
+The simulator generated tens of thousands of 3D mesh points, which required efficient search methods to map microtubule positions and orientations.

+This project explored whether a k-d tree implementation could improve query performance — or at least build intuition for how such structures behave.

-## Outcomes:
+## Outcomes
+Implemented from scratch a recursive k-d tree in C++ with:
+- Pointer-based node creation
+- Median splitting and hyperplane partitioning
+- Simple nearest-neighbour query

-I presented an [academic poster](./academic_poster.pdf) at the Gatbsy Plant Science conference, Oxford (September 2023).
+- Presented a [poster](./academic_poster.pdf) on the work at the Gatsby Plant Science Network Conference, Oxford (Sept 2023)

+## Funding
+This internship was funded by The Gatsby Charitable Foundation under the Sainsbury Undergraduate Studentship Scheme.

-## Funding:
+## About
-I secured funding for this internship from [The Gatsby Charitable Foundation](https://www.gatsby.org.uk/plant-science/programmes/sainsbury-undergraduate-studentships).
+A hand-coded, pointer-driven spatial search tool built as my first exploration of algorithmic thinking in C++.
+Not optimised, but deeply formative.